kevin-mitchell/alexa-app/README.md

 ##Major Update - 0.2.0 - call me beta

 I've recently refactored nearly all of this package to make it Laravel compatible, and to avoid the previous heavy handed solution of completely replace the default Lumen `Application`.
-I've also made a number of changes I feel are for the best, for instance I've decoupled the Laravel/Lumen Session with the Alexa AppKit specific session data, and I've created a single interface to make it possible to handle most Alexa interactions through a single facade.
-But that's mainly related to the refactor - there are also a *bunch* of new features, including most importantly support for Amazon's AppKit security related requirements.
+I've also made a number of changes I feel are for the best, for instance I've decoupled the Laravel/Lumen Session with the Alexa AlexaSkillsKit specific session data, and I've created a single interface to make it possible to handle most Alexa interactions through a single facade.
+But that's mainly related to the refactor - there are also a *bunch* of new features, including most importantly support for Amazon's AlexaSkillsKit security related requirements.

 ##Main Features

 1. Allows Laravel/Lumen style routing for intent, launch, and session end requests.
 2. Handles verification of all security requirements put forth by Amazon, including certificate/signature verification, timestamp verification, etc
-3. Provides access to Alexa AppKit session data through familiar Laravel style interface
+3. Provides access to Alexa AlexaSkillsKit session data through familiar Laravel style interface
 4. Populates the response with Laravel session data to maintain a 1:1 set of session data between Lumen and Alexa
 5. Provides classes to easily return Alexa friendly responses, including `Speech`, `Card`, and `Re-prompt` responses
 6. Optionally provides a way to easily retrieve information about the connected Echo device (`$device = Alexa::device();`)